-As this catalog went to print, new federal regulations were pending to require citizens of the U.S., Canada, Mexico and Bermuda, as early as January 2008, to have a valid passport to enter the United States by land and sea.
-Already in effect, as of Jan.
-23, 2007, are federal regulations requiring these same citizens to have a valid passport to enter the U.S. by air.
+As of June 1, 2009, new federal regulations require citizens of the U.S., Canada, Mexico and Bermuda to have a valid passport, or another government-approved travel document, to enter the United States by land and sea.
+As of Januatry 23, 2007, federal regulations were implemented requiring these same citizens to have a valid passport to enter the U.S. by air.

-Due to Niagara University's proximity to Canada, students should be aware of existing and proposed federal regulations prior to travel to Canada.
-Students who wish to participate in events that are sometimes held in Canada should be sure to have the appropriate documentation to re-enter the U.S. Niagara University students are NOT required to have a passport to attend Niagara University unless they are international students.
-For all others, the decision whether to obtain a passport is up to the individual student.
+Due to Niagara University's proximity to Canada, students should be aware of federal regulations prior to travel to Canada.
+Niagara University students are NOT required to have a passport to attend Niagara University unless they are international students; the decision whether to obtain a passport is up to the individual student.
+However, students who wish to participate in events that are sometimes held in Canada, will be required to have the appropriate travel documentation to re-enter the U.S.

-For more information on the regulations, known as the Western Hemisphere Travel Initiative, refer to the U.S. Department of State Web site at www.state.gov/travelandbusiness.
+For more information on the regulations, known as the Western Hemisphere Travel Initiative(WHTI), refer to the U.S. Department of State Web site: www.state.gov/travel.